SceneFormer: Indoor Scene Generation with Transformers: Method

 \subsection{Data Preparation}

-We treat each scene as a sequence of objects, ordered by the frequency $f_{c_i}$ of their categories $c_i$ in the training set.
-This ordering of objects is required to produce a unique representation of each scene, upto the ordering within objects of the same class.
-Then the location of an object is normalized by the maximum room size, and quantized in the integer range of $(0, 255)$ to give the new coordinates of the object $(x, y, z)$.
+We treat each scene as a sequence of objects, ordered by the frequency $f_{c_i}$ of their class categories $c_i$ in the train set.
+This ordering of objects is required to produce a unique representation of each scene, up to the ordering within objects of the same class.
+Then the location of an object is normalized by the maximum room size, and quantized into the range $[0, 255]$ to give the new coordinates of the object $(x, y, z)$.
 Similarly the dimensions of each object; length, width and height or $(l, w, h)$ are scaled and quantized.
-The orientation of the object in the floor plane of the room $\theta$ is also quantized in the range $(0, 359)$.
-Hence, for each scene with objects ${o_i}$ we obtain 8 sequences $(\{c_i\}, \{x_i\}, \{y_i\}, \{z_i\}, \{\theta_i\}, \{l_i\}, \{w_i\}, \{h_i\})$.
-We then add special $start$ and $stop$ tokens to each sequence to indicate the beginning and end of the sequence.
-Sequences are finally padded to the maximum length present in the training set.
+The orientation of the object in the floor plane of the room $\theta$ is quantized in the range $[0, 359]$.
+Hence, for each scene with objects $\{o_i\}$ we obtain 8 sequences $(\{c_i\}, \{x_i\}, \{y_i\}, \{z_i\}, \{\theta_i\}, \{l_i\}, \{w_i\}, \{h_i\})$.
+We then add $start$ and $stop$ tokens to each sequence, indicating the beginning and end, and finally pad the sequence to the maximum length present in the train set.

-\subsection{Transformer for scene generation}
+\subsection{Transformer for Scene Generation}

-Our model architecture is shown in Figure \ref{fig:sceneformer}.
+Our model architecture is shown in Fig.~\ref{fig:sceneformer}.
 We use the transformer decoder \cite{vaswani2017attention} to generate the sequences of object properties.
-For each of the four different properties, we train a separate model to predict the corresponding token of the current object.
-Object properties are predicted in an \textit{autoregressive} manner - first we predict all properties of object $1$ in the order category, orientation, location, dimension, then all properties of object $2$ and so on.
+For each of the four properties, we train a separate model to predict the corresponding token of the current object.
+Object properties are predicted in an \textit{autoregressive} manner - each object's properties are predicted conditioned on the previously predicted objects.